AshCoolman/docs/guides/develop-npm-and-bower-modules-locally.md

 No.

-The strategy of maintaining a seperate manifest (bower.json) just for the build files does not seem to have worked.
-A its better to use Webpack and keep an eye on solutions like [npmcdn](https://npmcdn.com/).
+The strategy of maintaining a built flies and a seperate manifest (bower.json) ontop of npm does not seem to have worked.
+The solution that I like now is to transform the sources directly using something like Webpack or Gulp.
+We may get a community "blessed" solution using something like [npmcdn](https://npmcdn.com/) sometime in the future.
+And even further in the future, ES6 module syntax plus multiplexing will start to reduce the bundling/transformation requirements even further.

 # Sources